center-for-threat-informed-defense/defending-iaas-with-attack/docs/methodology.rst

 select techniques across multiple ATT&CK matrices that align to the project's defined attack surface.
-We are sharing this approach with the community so that you can build and share your own collections of techniques that are tailored to any architecture for a comprehensive and unique view ofadversary behavior.
+We are sharing this approach with the community so that you can build and share your own collections of techniques that are tailored to any architecture for a comprehensive and unique view of adversary behavior.

 Identify Attack Surface
 -----------------------